Rsantct/pe.audio.sys/pe.audio.sys/doc/00_Linux and packages.md

 (i) We have chosen to install Midnight Commander `mc` because it is a helpful console based file browser.
 The comand line tool `jq` can be useful to read json files from command line. `anacron` supports daily automatic updates of pe.audio.sys.

-Obsolete (only if you plan to use PEQ based in Ecasound, but we are planing to use CamillaDSP for this (work in progress)
+Obsolete (only if you plan to use PEQ based in Ecasound), but we are planing to use CamillaDSP for this (work in progress)
 ```
     sudo apt install ecasound ecatools python3-ecasound ladspa-sdk fil-plugins
 ```

 **Disable default MPD setup:**